 Throughout the season we will pick out a story on a player(s) on the opposition bench as well as summarise their career to date.

-In this issue we will do something slightly different and look back on the Devils Continental Cup winning campaign which culminated in them lifting the trophy last weekend.
+In this issue we will again do something slightly different and look back on 25 years of the Belfast Giants who marked the occasion in January.